Frequently Asked Questions About Carbon Removal

-Why is carbon removal necessary?
+Why is carbon removal needed?

 Is large-scale carbon removal possible?

-What are the effects of carbon removal?
+What are the local impacts of carbon removal?

 What’s the difference between carbon capture and carbon removal?